Blade: The Series

-The series received mixed reviews, with critics praising the action scenes while criticizing the large number of clichés, as well as the absence of Wesley Snipes in the title role.
+Blade: The Series premiered on June 28, 2006, and aired for one season, concluding on September 13, 2006.
+The show received mixed reviews from critics, who praised the action scenes while criticizing a large number of clichés, as well as the absence of Wesley Snipes in the title role.

 Plot

 Soldier Krista Starr returns from military service in Iraq to learn that her twin brother, Zack, has died in mysterious circumstances.
 Her investigation reveals Zack had been a "familiar"—a human who serves a vampire in the hope of eventually being rewarded with eternal life.
 Krista's search leads her to Marcus Van Sciver, Zack's killer, and to Blade, a vampire hunter.

-Marcus is a powerful vampire and high-ranking member of the House of Chthon.
+Marcus is a powerful vampire and a high-ranking member of the House of Chthon.
 Smitten with Krista, Marcus turns her into a vampire by injecting her with his own blood.
 Krista is then approached by Blade, who injects her with the serum he uses to control his own vampire instincts, offering her a chance to avenge her brother's death and help him bring down Marcus and the House of Chthon.
 Blade reveals that Zack was helping him with a sting operation, and he and Krista form a reluctant partnership.

 The remainder of the season follows Krista's attempts to maintain her cover in the House of Chthon while struggling with her growing predatory nature, and Marcus's work on the Aurora Project, intended to develop a vaccine to render vampires immune to their traditional weaknesses (sunlight, silver, and garlic).
 It is revealed that Marcus has sabotaged the project and created a virus that is deadly to "purebloods"—the ruling vampire class—and leaves unscathed the "turnbloods"—vampires who were once human.
 With Blade's help, he eventually unleashes his weapon in the series finale.